[Trigger warning: Sexual assault]

 “I mean, okay.
 But like… crying could mean anything.
-And [semantics, semantics, semantics away everything else she said/did].”
+And, ‘you’re making me uncomfortable.
+I’m crying ’cause of you – somehow that could all mean anything [semantics, semantics, semantics gymnastics away everything else she said/did].”
 And then it becomes, “did she say it enough times?”

 I mean, do you need me to start learning how to say get off in 20 languages?
-Does I need to be the in-your-face-version of the “It’s A Small World” ride?
+Does it need to be an in-your-face, get-off-me version of the “It’s A Small World” ride?

 Like at what point do we say the woman’s done enough?